apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

     :::tip
     Ozone currently uses the following protolock files:
-    - `hadoop-hdds/interface-client/src/main/resources/proto.lock`: Controls the protocol for clients communicating with datanodes.
+    - `hadoop-hdds/interface-client/src/main/resources/proto.lock`: Controls the protocol for clients communicating with Datanodes.
     - `hadoop-hdds/interface-admin/src/main/resources/proto.lock`: Controls the protocol for clients communicating with SCM.
     - `hadoop-hdds/interface-server/src/main/resources/proto.lock`: Controls the protocol for SCMs communicating with each other.
     - `hadoop-ozone/interface-client/src/main/resources/proto.lock`: Controls all protocols involving the Ozone Manager.